 [Regulation 8 inserted: Gazette 7 Dec 1951 p.
 3370; amended: Act No. 113 of 1965 s.
 8(1).]

 Notes

-1 This is a compilation of the Coal Miners’ Welfare Regulations 1948 and includes the amendments made by the other written laws referred to in the following table.
-This table also contains information about any previous reprint.
+This is a compilation of the Coal Miners’ Welfare Regulations 1948 and includes amendments made by other written laws.
+For provisions that have come into operation, and for information about any reprints, see the compilation table.

 Compilation table